The Cheeky Monkey Media Blog

 - We got 6 unsubscribes, which, while not great, is no cause for concern, especially given that this was a new initiative.

-- The click rate was 4%, again above the industry average that sits at 2.5%.
+- The click rate was 4%, again above the industry average which sits at 2.5%.

 - More significantly, this initial email resulted in 5 calls and 9 emails (a 5.6% email response conversion rate) and 8 scheduled appointments (a 3.2% appointment schedule conversion rate), which put us well above the modest goal of 1 or 2 appointments.